-We’ve all been there, you’re getting ready to start your off roading adventure, you turn the key in the ignition and you hear nothing.
+We’ve all been there, you’re getting ready to start your off-roading adventure, you turn the key in the ignition and you hear nothing.

-How to jump-start a UTV?
 You can jump-start your UTV in much the same way as you’d jump-start any car.
 Attach the jumper cables from the good battery to the dead one, making sure to line up the positive and negative ends.
 If you’re jump-starting from an ATV or a UTV, start the machine and run for 3-5 minutes, then give it a try; if you’re jump-starting from a car or truck, keep it off and start the UTV only.

 There can be some confusion about how best to jump-start any vehicle, but UTVs and indeed ATVs require a bit more attention since they charge their batteries a little differently than a normal car or truck.

 Can you jump start a UTV with a car?

 This means that if the car is on, and the UTV is connected, the car or truck’s battery will be throwing out an extra 1-2 volts at the machine.

 However, if you do not have access to a healthy UTV battery, you can use a car or truck’s battery to jump-start your UTV, but exercise caution.

 Step by step guide for jump start a UTV from another UTV/ATV

 Attach the negative clamp to the negative terminal of the working battery, and the positive clamp to the positive terminal.
 Lead the cables over to the dead battery and attach the leads to the dead battery.

 Start the running ATV or UTV and let it run for a while, you should only need three to five minutes to give the dead battery enough juice to start up.
 Give the dead UTV a try and see if it starts.

-If these alternate solutions don’t start your UTV, you can start this process over again from the top, this time you may want to run the jumping vehicle a little longer to give the UTV more charge, and try starting it again.
+If these alternate solutions don’t start your UTV, you can start this process over again from the top, this time you may want to run the jumping vehicle a little longer to give the UTV more charge and try starting it again.

 Step by step guide for jump start a UTV from a car or truck

 Expose the UTV’s battery and pop the car or truck’s hood exposing its battery.
 Attach the jumper cables to the truck’s battery, making sure the truck is OFF, and run those cables across to the UTV.

-Be careful not to let it go too long, otherwise you might end up with a dead car battery and a working UTV, and it’ll be much harder to start a car off of a UTV’s battery than the other way around.
+Be careful not to let it go too long, otherwise, you might end up with a dead car battery and a working UTV, and it’ll be much harder to start a car off of a UTV’s battery than the other way around.

 Try starting the UTV, if it doesn’t start, double check that all the clamps have secure connections, and that the wires connecting the UTV to the battery aren’t damaged or loose.

 Useful gear to have if your UTV battery is dead

 Jumper cables are a must to have with you no matter if you’re driving a UTV or a typical car.
 You can’t always trust that someone else will have them, and you don’t want to be stuck without them.

 If you’re out on your own, it’s handy to have a portable jump starter tucked away in your emergency kit.
 These devices pack a punch in a small container.

-As a general rule, it’s probably a good idea to have an emergency tool kit with you when you’re off roading.
+As a general rule, it’s probably a good idea to have an emergency tool kit with you when you’re off-roading.

 Can you “pop the clutch” on a UTV?